 Researchers believe that antioxidants might be behind some of the long list of reported health benefits — and this list seems to get longer each week.

-For instance, recent studies have associated adherence to the Mediterranean diet with improved cardiovascular health, reduced age-related weight gain, and a decreased risk of metabolic syndrome, diabetes, and breast cancer.
+For instance, recent studies have associated adherence to the Mediterranean diet with improved cardiovascular health,

 Another review concluded, “[the] Mediterranean diet is associated with slower cognitive decline and lower risk of developing Alzheimer disease.”